nuggslet/MGSM2Fix/README.md

 ## Known Issues
 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.
+ - Loading Screen Location Names, Codec Numbers, and VOX bars do not display properly when internal resolution is increased from the default value.
+ - Snake is not visible when underwater when the internal resolution is increased from the default value.
+ - Wires during the Revolver Ocelot boss fight are not correctly layered when the internal resolution is increased from the default value.

 ## Screenshots